 - Adv Big Data Economics (ECON 5314G- Ph.D.)
+Complete Course Material

 - Big Data Economics (ECON 4314 / CMDA 4314 – Upper-level undergraduate)

-- Data Science for Quantitative Finance (ECON 4984 / CMDA 4984 – Upper-level undergraduate)
+- Data Science for Quantitative Finance (ECON 4984 / CMDA 4984 – Upper-level undergraduate) Complete Course Material

 - Quantitative Economics with Python (ECON 4984 – Undergraduate)

-- Machine & Deep Learning from Theory to Practice (Module for M.Tech Data Science – Masters)
+- Machine & Deep Learning from Theory to Practice (Module for M.Tech Data Science – Masters) Complete Course Material

-- AI-Based Algorithmic Trading using Python (Practitioners)
+- AI-Based Algorithmic Trading with Python (Practitioners) Complete Course Material

 - Forecasting in Finance (Practitioners)